A leader in the surgical treatment of sleep apnea and other sleep-related issues

 If you aren't sleeping well, you may be at higher risk for a variety of health problems, including high blood pressure, obesity and cardiovascular disease.
 You may also suffer from daytime sleepiness that affects your job performance, relationships and overall quality of life.

 If you have, or think you might have, obstructive sleep apnea or another issue affecting your sleep, sleep surgeons at Rush can help.
 Our experts are committed to pinpointing the cause of your sleep problem and finding the best solution for you, whether that means surgery or simply helping you use your CPAP more effectively.
+In fact, Rush was among the first in the nation to perform Inspire Therapy, a groundbreaking upper airway stimulation treatment for both simple and complex cases alike.
 Our goal is to dramatically improve the quality of your sleep — so you can get the rest you need for good health.

 Excellence in sleep disorders treatment